A step by step guide on tea staining old clothes for Halloween costumes and other crafts. Fabric dying with tea leaf bags.

 Tea staining is a great technique for aging or antiquing clothing.
 Nonetheless, it comes in handy for DIY Halloween costumes as well.
-I am making headless zombie costumes (tutorial coming soon!) this year, and tea staining came in handy to age my zombie attire.
+I made headless zombie costumes one year, and tea staining came in handy to age my zombie attire.
 It also works great to dress up those DIY Halloween props such as stuffed scary “visitors” sitting on your front porch.

 - Light colored clothing, pre-washed